ColdTrick/profile_manager/README.md

 - replace profile fields access control with just one profile access option
 - a customized registration form
 - live check for valid username, email and password fields on registration form
-- control the fields shown on a user summary / listing view

 ### Widgets